Techligence/LogicBlocks/README.md

 ```
 ### Troubleshooting🚧

-If you encounter any errors, make sure you have the latest versions of Node.js and npm, and try running the commands again.
+If you encounter any errors, delete the local cloned repository and try again and make sure you have the latest stable versions of Node.js and npm, and try running the commands again.

 If that still does not work [contact us](mailto:bhaveshsirvi876@gmail.com) 📧.